CLOUD “Email, Social Media, Hosting, and Applications” all have a drawback…

 Is the cloud secure?

 YouTube is free and they require you accept a EULA that no one looks at for long.
 Have you read it?
 It links out to other policies and the way it is worded seems very harmless.
 Also consider that you registered your phone with google and or apple when you used it for the first time.
-Do you understand that it tracks your location data and performs backups of your files, texts, and applications to the cloud?
-What did that EULA say?
+Everyone told you thats just what you do.
+Right?
+And because its new just for you, and so convenient.
+Dont worry about anything.
+It will be perfect!
+Right??
+NO. Not really.
+Is this a red pill moment for you?
+You can turn back now if you like.
+I promise to be fair and kind.

 Dr. John Cambell is a fellow that has tracked the COVID virus, the vaccines, and the effects each had on the populations around the world.
 I placed a portion of his video below.
 It is from September 18th 2022.
 Dr. John Campbell looks at the numbers of excess death that are published by the World Health Organization and other global agencies.
 In this video he also mentions that YouTube warned him with a strike that his content was in opposition to their “Community Standards”.
-He establishes that it really was not because he used their “published” positions on various topics.
+He establishes that cannot be true because he has used only WHO’s and other National Agencies “published” positions on various topics.

 For our security discussion this has more to do with the security of Johns content he is posting at his cloud provider, YouTube.
 It also touches a bit on his freedom of speech.

 Here is Johns Video.
-This example of the “EULA phenomena” gives John very little control over his data.
+This example of the “EULA phenomena” which gives John very little control over his data.
 The provider can just delete it at will if they choose.
 Keep in mind that John only uses data provided by the Authoritative Organizations and maintains speech that is harmless.
+Just so you really understand, he has agreed along with all youtube users to have no security for the integrity of their data.
+The ethical guidelines and governance are made of no effect by the EULA also.

 https://www.youtube.com/watch?v=WjG3VoX3Ldk